Coleen (Walker) Mielke

 health hazard that paralleled the road for several hundred

-garbage to broken appliances, dead vehicles, dead
+household garbage to broken appliances, dead vehicles, dead

-smell was so bad that someone, with a bulldozer, pushed the
+the smell got so bad that someone, with a bulldozer, pushed the

-of it over the ridge and set it on fire (but that didn't happen very
+majority of it over the ridge and set it on fire.
+This horrendous

 From the Dari Delight, still heading north on the Old Glenn Highway, was a store called Allen’s Grocery (owned by George Allen).
 It was built on a ridge, on the left side of the highway, just north of (today's) Mt.
 Eklutna Drive.
 Allen’s Grocery was tiny, but invaluable, since it was the only grocery store for miles around and because the Allen's let people charge until payday.

 me.
 Now, I will list the people and businesses

 parents homestead was a landmark that ALL Chugiak-ites should remember;

 it was called the Fire Lake Lodge.
 The land was originally

 owned by Kenneth Laughlin and the lodge started out as a hot-dog

 stand in 1936.
 Over the years, a variety of people like the